 In general, physicians and other health care professionals who are MIPS-eligible must submit data to the Centers for Medicare & Medicaid Services (CMS) every year.
 Data submitted for a given performance year affects your Medicare payment two years later.

-- Physicians who reported quality data through Medicare Part B claims should have submitted data throughout 2019 and must complete their reporting by Feb.
-29.
+(Note that physicians who reported quality data through Medicare Part B claims should have submitted data throughout 2019 and must have completed their reporting by Feb.
+29.)

 Scoring for 2019 covers a 0-100 point scale, which is based on your performance in four MIPS categories: quality, promoting interoperability, cost, and improvement activities.
 No data submission is required for the cost category.